 The Culinary Job Training Program (CJTP) was established with a two-fold goal: to break the cycle of poverty by providing professional skills to adults in need of a living wage; and to provide fresh, healthy, prepared foods to Food Shuttle partner agencies and catering customers.
-Our Catering with a Cause service allows CJTP students and graduates a chance to cook professionally, and helps to make our culinary school self-sustaining.
+Horizon Catering allows CJTP students and graduates a chance to cook professionally, and helps to make our culinary school self-sustaining.

 Our Culinary Job Training Program is currently not accepting new classes as we re-structure the program to better serve our students.

 We are currently running our Fostering Wellness Workforce Readiness program, preparing youth aging out of the foster care system for the workforce.

 CJTP is a full-time 11-week course combining classroom time with hands-on work in our commercial kitchen.
 Students gain skills and knowledge of: